stoman/MilightAPI/README.md

 The function
 [`MusicVisualizer.getDefaultLine()`](https://stoman.github.io/MilightAPI/de/toman/milight/MusicVisualizer.html#getDefaultLine--)
 is available to find the most common data lines.
-The visualizer can be started like this:
+The visualizer can be started like this using the default line:

 ```
-MusicVisualizer vis = new MusicVisualizer(groupB, MusicVisualizer.getDefaultLine());
+MusicVisualizer vis = new MusicVisualizer(groupB);
 vis.start();
 ```